-We’re proud to be logistics people and be part of an industry that keeps our communities moving.
-The Quarterly CartonCloud Logistics Index provides up to date insights and actionable data year-round, for members of the logistics industry to use in forecasting, reviews and growth planning.
+In logistics, data-led decision-making is integral to building a strong business.
+At CartonCloud, we’re proud to be logistics people and be part of an industry that keeps our communities moving.
+The CartonCloud Logistics Index provides up-to-date insights and actionable data year-round, for members of the logistics industry to use in forecasting, reviews, and growth planning.

-“Our industry supports hundreds of thousands of livelihoods across Australia, and I am proud of the role CartonCloud can play in taking the pulse of the market and sharing insights to help businesses grow.”
+“Our industry supports hundreds of thousands of livelihoods across a global industry, and I am proud of the role CartonCloud can play in taking the pulse of the market and sharing insights to help businesses grow.”

 — CartonCloud CEO, Vincent Fletcher

 CCLI Q1, April 2023

 This report draws on data from over 1,800 industry members from across the globe to compare global insights and identify challenges and attitudes from peers and partners across the logistics industry.